 Following her arrival in England, she performed regularly with numerous highly acclaimed ensembles including the Academy of St. Martin-in-the-Fields, Lontano and London Sinfonietta, giving many first performances in London and abroad both as a chamber musician and soloist.
 She worked with esteemed composers such as Knussen, Adams, Henze, Pärt, Tavener, Tippett and Lutoslawski, and eminent conductors including Simon Rattle and Neville Marriner.
 In 1999 she was granted her PhD in contemporary violin pedagogy and performing practice.

-Chika has led numerous orchestras as a violinist and is a popular adjudicator.
-She has initiated and directs several highly successful programmes, including 'Fiddle Fun' for teaching the violin to children from the age of 3, and 'SongTrees', an intergenerational music project that links children with their families and communities through musical memory and song, thus rediscovering and celebrating cultural heritage whilst promoting musical leadership skills for the Young and Talented.
+She has led numerous orchestras as a violinist and is a popular adjudicator and professional mentor for other professional violin teachers.
+She has performed with the acclaimed pianists Peter Donohoe, Elena Zozina and Mikhail Kazakevich.
+Chika has initiated and directs several highly successful programmes, including 'Fiddle Fun' for teaching the violin to children from the age of 3, and 'SongTrees', an intergenerational music project that links children with their families and communities through musical memory and song, thus rediscovering and celebrating cultural heritage whilst promoting musical leadership skills for the Young and Talented.
 'SongTrees' has innovative related branch projects, including 'Sound Bites' (a 'healthy living' project funded by the Big Lottery's Chances4Change programme with NHS South East Coast) and 'ENRI-East' (funded by the European Commission towards cutting-edge research into music and identity, in collaboration with Oxford XXI).
-She performs with the acclaimed pianist Elena Zozina and has presented 'Sound Beginning' concerts to babies, toddlers and parents together with the award-winning pianist Mikhail Kazakevich and Prof. Paul Robertson, with whom she is Joint Chief Executive of the Music Mind Spirit Trust.
-Chika Robertson plays an 18th-century Amati violin.

 MMST Trustees and Management